General

 Display names are reviewed before activation to reduce spam, impersonation, and offensive handles.

-The buyer dashboard helps members track watched listings, active bids, outbid activity, won pieces, and verification windows after delivery.
+The buyer dashboard helps members track watched listings, active bids, outbid alerts, won pieces, and the post-delivery inspection period.

 It is meant to keep bidding and post-sale activity organized in one place.